mikecreighton/reading-practice/README.md

 # Reading Practice

-Reading Practice is an AI-powered prototype that creates personalized stories for young learners to help with their reading skills.It uses generative AI to create stories and illustrations on demand.
+Create personalized stories for young readers.
+This AI-powered prototype generates unique tales and illustrations to make reading more engaging.

 ## Project Structure